$N=1$ super Virasoro tensor categories: Introduction

-It turns out that $\cS(c^\NS_m,0)$ has super-triplet and super-singlet extensions $\cS\cW(m)$ and $\cS\cM(m)$, analogous to $\cW(p)$ and $\cM(p)$, such that $\cS\cW(m)$ is $C_2$-cofinite but non-rational \cite{AM-super-trip}.
-Since the first version of this paper was completed, Nakano has given a complete description of the category of grading-restricted generalized $\cS\cW(m)$-modules, establishing its rigidity by finding connection formulas for the above-mentioned fourth-order BPZ-type differential equation \cite{Na1}.
 Nakano also showed in \cite{Na1} that as abelian categories, the category of $\cS\cW(m)$-modules is equivalent to the category of modules for the small quantum group of $\mathfrak{sl}_2$ at a $(2m+1)$st root of unity, thus making important progress towards the conjecture in \cite{AM-super-trip} that these categories are tensor equivalent.
-We expect that a detailed understanding of the tensor structure of $\cO_{c^\NS(m)}^\NS$ would enable a full proof of this conjectural tensor equivalence and would in addition pave the way for a complete description of the representation category of the super-singlet $\cS\cM(m)$, similar to the work in \cite{CMY-singlet, CMY-fullsinglet} for the singlet algebra $\cM(p)$.
+We expect that a detailed understanding of the tensor structure of $\ocfin$ at $c=c^\NS_m$ would enable a full proof of this conjectural tensor equivalence and would in addition pave the way for a complete description of the representation category of the super-singlet $\cS\cM(m)$, similar to the work in \cite{CMY-singlet, CMY-fullsinglet} for the singlet algebra $\cM(p)$.
 It would then also be interesting to find quantum group correspondences for $\cS\cM(m)$ and $\cS(c^\NS_m,0)$.

-Finally, it would be interesting although challenging to study the Ramond sector of parity-twisted $\cS(c,0)$-modules at any central charge $c$.
-In view of \cite{McR-G-equiv}, we expect that $\cO^{\rm fin}_c$ together with a suitable subcategory of parity-twisted $\cS(c,0)$-modules forms a braided $\ZZ/2\ZZ$-crossed tensor category.
-At central charge $c^\NS_m$ for $m\in\ZZ_{\geq 1}$, it would also be interesting to explore $\ZZ/2\ZZ$-crossed tensor structure involving the twisted modules for the super-triplet algebra $\cS\cW(m)$ classified in \cite{AM-twisted}.
+It would also be interesting to study the Ramond sector of parity-twisted $\cS(c,0)$-modules at any central charge $c$.
+This will be challenging, however, because our proof of Theorem \ref{intro:mainthm} heavily uses the embedding diagrams of Verma modules for the $N=1$ super Virasoro algebra from \cite{IK3}, and these diagrams are more complicated in the Ramond sector (see \cite[Theorem 4.4]{IK3}).
+Especially, there are non-injective homomorphisms between some Ramond sector Verma modules, which would cause serious trouble in the proof of Proposition \ref{desclarge} below.
+Moreover, since Ramond sector modules are not ordinary untwisted $\cS(c,0)$-modules, we cannot apply Theorem \ref{intro:vosa-btc} to get braided tensor category structure in this case.
+Indeed, in view of \cite{McR-G-equiv}, we expect that $\cO^{\rm fin}_c$ together with a suitable subcategory of parity-twisted $\cS(c,0)$-modules forms a braided $\ZZ/2\ZZ$-crossed tensor category rather than a braided tensor category.
+At central charge $c^\NS_m$ for $m\in\ZZ_{\geq 1}$, we also expect $\ZZ/2\ZZ$-crossed tensor structure involving the twisted modules for the super-triplet algebra $\cS\cW(m)$ classified in \cite{AM-twisted}.

-\textbf{Acknowledgments.} We thank Andrew Linshaw for helpful discussions.
-TC's work is supported by an NSERC and a DFG grant.
-RM's work is partially supported by a startup grant from Tsinghua University and by a research fellowship from the Alexander von Humboldt Foundation.
-RM also thanks the Universit\"{a}t Hamburg for hospitality while part of this research was performed.
-FOH's work is supported by the US National Science Foundation under Grant No. DMS-2102786.
-JY's work is supported by National Natural Science Foundation of China Grant No. 12371030 and a startup grant from Shanghai Jiao Tong University.